Keyboard shortcuts

 • A gRPC transport is created, the NoKV service is registered, and transport.SetHandler(store.Step) wires raft Step handling.

-• store.Store loads manifest.RegionSnapshot() to rebuild the Region catalog (router + metrics).
+• store.Store loads the local peer catalog from raftstore/localmeta to rebuild the Region catalog (router + metrics).

 2. Start local peers

-• CLI (nokv serve) iterates the manifest snapshot and calls Store.StartPeer for every region that includes the local store.
+• CLI (nokv serve) loads the local peer catalog and calls Store.StartPeer for every region that includes the local store.

-• Each peer.Config carries raft parameters, the transport reference, kv.NewEntryApplier, WAL/manifest handles, and Region metadata.
+• Each peer.Config carries raft parameters, the transport reference, kv.NewEntryApplier, peer storage, and Region metadata.

 • StartPeer registers the peer through the peer-set/routing layer and may bootstrap or campaign for leadership.